cysouw/diathesis/text/c09_adverbials.md

 ### --- [ OBJ > SBJ > Ø ] --- *Wertungsantikausativ* {.unnumbered}

-### [ NA | –N ] Reflexive anticausative + depictive adverbial {#sec:adverbial-reflexive-transitive-anticausative}
+### [ NA | –N ] Reflexive anticausative+depictive adverbial {#sec:adverbial-reflexive-transitive-anticausative}

 With many verbs an anticausative is only possible with an evaluative adverbial and a reflexive pronoun [@next].
 There is a clear parallel to the diathesis for intransitives described in [@sec:adverbial-reflexive-drop].
-The semantically highly similar *lassen + Infinitiv* construction [@next c] does not need the adverbial (see [@sec:infinitive-lassen-reflexive-anticausative]).
+The semantically highly similar *lassen+Infinitiv* construction [@next c] does not need the adverbial (see [@sec:infinitive-lassen-reflexive-anticausative]).

 ::: ex
 a.
 Ich scheine die Wurst mit diesem Messer.